fbpx

 Human Rights While on Probation

 Simply put, an employee is still protected by human rights laws even while on probation.
-If a probationary employee was fired for a reason that violated human rights, they could potentially have grounds for human rights claim.
+If a probationary employee was fired for a reason that violated human rights, they could potentially have grounds for a human rights claim.

 Termination Rights During First Three Months